The low-LET radiation contribution to the tumor dose in diffusing alpha-emitters radiation therapy: Summary and discussion

 After studying the different factors affecting the low-LET dose, we moved on to describe a realistic geometry of an Alpha DaRT source.
 We employed a full MC calculation in FLUKA, including contributions from atoms residing on the source surface and from atoms diffusing around the source.
 The latter was found by solving numerically the time-dependent diffusion-leakage model equations to provide the starting point for the emission of beta electrons and x-ray/gamma photons.
 The calculation was done for both high-diffusion/low-leakage and low-diffusion/high-leakage cases.
 We showed that a line-source/no-diffusion approximation provides an accuracy of $\sim10-15\%$ for the total low-LET dose at therapeutically-relevant distances for both cases.

 For Alpha DaRT source lattices, we found that the minimal low-LET dose between three adjacent $3~\mu$Ci/cm $^{224}$Ra sources in a hexagonal lattice with 4~mm spacing is $\sim30$~Gy for the high-diffusion/low-leakage scenario and $\sim18$~Gy for the low-diffusion/high-leakage case.
 The minimal dose changes by $\sim20-30\%$ for $\pm0.5$~mm changes in the source spacing.
-The low-LET dose drops below 5~Gy $\sim3$~mm away from the outermost source in the lattice, with a dose rate of $<0.04$~Gy/h, ensuring the sparing of healthy tissue (at the same distance the alpha dose is typically below $\sim1$~Gy).
+The low-LET dose drops below 5~Gy $\sim3$~mm away from the outermost source in the lattice, with an effective maximal dose rate of $<0.04$~Gy/h, ensuring the sparing of healthy tissue (at the same distance the alpha dose is typically below $\sim1$~Gy).

-A minimal nominal dose of 20~Gy in a 4~mm lattice with 3~$\mu$Ci/cm sources can help reduce cell survival by a significant factor.
-Since the dose rate is very low, there is no quadratic term in the linear-quadratic model, and the beta-associated survival reduction factor is $S(D_{\beta})=e^{-\alpha D_{\beta}}$.
-With clinical $\alpha$ values in the cell-dependent range $\sim0.02-0.2$~Gy$^{-1}$ \cite{VanLeeuwen2018}, $S(D_{\beta})\sim0.02-0.7$.
+A minimal nominal dose of 25~Gy in a 4~mm lattice with 3~$\mu$Ci/cm sources can help reduce cell survival by a significant factor.
+Since the dose rate is very low, one can neglect the quadratic term in the linear-quadratic model, and the low-LET-associated survival reduction factor is $SF(D_{\beta+\gamma})=e^{-\alpha D_{\beta+\gamma}}$.
+With clinical $\alpha$ values in the range $\sim0.02-0.2$~Gy$^{-1}$, $S(D_{\beta+\gamma})\sim0.007-0.6$.
+This, in turn, can shift tumor control probability curves to lower alpha doses by up to a few Gy.